SJCLT In The News

 South Lake Tahoe Mayor Devin Middlebrook said in a news release, “This marks a significant step forward for this innovative project.
 The city of South Lake Tahoe is aware of the urgent need for workforce housing.
 There is still plenty to do, but I am incredibly happy with what we’ve accomplished thus far through this public-private partnership.”

-Earlier this year, the California Department of Housing and Community Development awarded the Sugar Pine Village project $19.6 million as part of its Multifamily Housing Program, which assists with new construction, rehabilitation, and preservation of permanent and transitional rental housing for lower-income households.
+In 2022, the California Department of Housing and Community Development awarded the Sugar Pine Village project $19.6 million as part of its Multifamily Housing Program, which assists with new construction, rehabilitation, and preservation of permanent and transitional rental housing for lower-income households.
 Sugar Pine Village will deliver much-needed affordable, workforce housing to residents earning 30-60% of El Dorado County Area Median Income and is the largest affordable multi-family housing project in South Lake Tahoe to-date.

 Click HERE to read the whole article in the Tahoe Daily Tribune.